-Rheumatoid arthritis is a common autoimmune disease in which the individual’s own immune system attacks the lining of the joints, causing stiffness and muscle aches.
+Rheumatoid arthritis is a common autoimmune disease.
+An individual’s own immune system attacks the lining of the joints, causing stiffness and muscle aches.
 Like other autoimmune diseases, development of rheumatoid arthritis is likely caused by a complex combination of genetic and environmental factors.
-Recent research into the genetics of the disease has identified many of the genetic factors, and new studies continue to implicate additional variants that may influence risk.
+Research into the genetics of the disease has identified many of the genetic factors.
+Studies continue to implicate additional variants that may influence risk.

 A pair of such studies published in Nature Genetics found several genetic variants associated with rheumatoid arthritis.